bradendubois/do-calculus/wiki/Backdoor Paths.md

-How to discover backdoor paths between two sets of variables in a given [[causal model|Causal Models]].
+How to discover backdoor paths between two sets of variables in a given [[Markovian model|Markovian Models]].

 ## Basic Backdoor Paths